Fibromyalgia Numbness: Causes, Relief Tips & Advice

 Is the numbness caused by fibromyalgia or something else?

 Although numbness and tingling are common in fibromyalgia, they can also be linked to other health conditions.
-Some of these have very different underlying causes and treatments, so it’s important to consider all possibilities with your healthcare provider.
+In fact, some people initially confuse the symptoms with those of other chronic pain disorders, which is why understanding the differences between conditions such as polymyalgia rheumatica and fibromyalgia osteoarthritis and fibromyalgia is essential.
+These conditions may have overlapping symptoms but very different underlying causes and treatments, making it important to review all possibilities with your healthcare provider.

 Carpal tunnel syndrome